Here are some ideas for precautions that make it harder to copy your products.

 The Patent and Trademark Office offers initial guidance through its ‘Hotline on Enforcement and Counterfeiting’ (only available in Danish).
 The Hotline can be contacted by phone (+45 22 60 56 87) on weekdays between 9.30 am and 11.30 am.
 The hotline can also be contacted by e-mail to; firstname.lastname@example.org.

 You should always consider contacting the police in the relevant country if you discover counterfeit or pirated products.
-In Denmark, you can file a police report on IPR violations to the State Prosecutor for Serious Economic and International Crime (SØIK) by email to email@example.com.
+In Denmark, you can file a police report on IPR violations to the Special Crime Unit by email to email@example.com.
 For example, you can use this standard form.
-Investigations and criminal prosecution of IPR crimes have been gathered at SØIK.
-Read more in this press release (in Danish).

 If you detect falsified medicine, you should contact the Danish Medicines Agency.